sendgrid/sendgrid-python/sendgrid/helpers/mail/README.md

 ## Usage

 - For the most common use cases, please see [these examples](https://github.com/sendgrid/sendgrid-python/tree/master/use_cases)
--The comple v3 API Documentation can be found [here](https://sendgrid.com/docs/API_Reference/api_v3.html)
+- The complete v3 API Documentation can be found [here](https://sendgrid.com/docs/API_Reference/api_v3.html)